neuschaefer/reform-handbook/src/source/parts.rst

 Trackball Cleaning
 ------------------

-From time to time, you should clean the trackball from accumulated dust.
+From time to time, you should clean dust and debris from the trackball.
 To do this, carefully lift off the left and right buttons.
 Then, unscrew the two screws holding the trackball's lid and remove the ball.
 Clean the inside of the cup with a soft cloth.
 Don't use detergents as these can dissolve the cup's material.

 Trackball Firmware
 ------------------